 Seniors who try gardening tend to realize significant benefits to their cognitive skills as they age.
 A study published in the Medical Journal of Australia that followed people in their 60s and 70s for up to 16 years found that gardeners had a 36% lower risk of developing dementia than non-gardeners, even when the analysis took other health factors into account.

 Tending a garden also provides a rich sensory experience that keeps your senses sharp.
-In fact, memory care communities sometimes have “wander gardens” where residents can wander without getting lost, and the sights, smells and sounds of the garden help increase residents’ relaxation and enhance their sensory systems.
+In fact, memory support communities sometimes have “wander gardens” where residents can wander without getting lost, and the sights, smells and sounds of the garden help increase residents’ relaxation and enhance their sensory systems.

 It keeps you physically healthy